Coronavirus (COVID-19) Information

 YOUR CREDIT UNION

-Over the last few months, while we continued to work on your financial well-being, we have also been working to ensure that our members and our staff remain safe during the COVID-19 pandemic.
+Over the last several months, while we continued to work on your financial well-being, we have also been working to ensure that our members and our staff remain safe during the COVID-19 pandemic.

 The main measures we have taken:

-- All EFCU Financial branch locations and the Operations Center have been treated on three separate occasions with an entire building sanitation fog
+- All EFCU Financial branch locations and the Operations Center have been treated on four separate occasions with an entire building sanitation fog

 - All EFCU Financial locations have been fitted with plexiglass teller shields